The Government’s Science and Technology Framework is a welcome step and now must to be backed by action

 techUK will be working very closely with DSIT going forward to help fulfil the missions set out in the framework.
 Sign up to Policy Pulse to stay up-to-date with our techUK's views, and find our work on the key technologies below:

-Every Friday, techUK rounds up the latest news and views from across the world of technology policy and spotlights events and engagement opportunities through its Policy Pulse newsletter.
-You can sign up for the newsletter by clicking the button below!
+Every week, techUK rounds up the latest news and views from across the world of technology policy and spotlights events and engagement opportunities through its policy updates.
+You can sign up for the Policy Pulse newsletter as well as other important updates by clicking the link below!

 Sign up here